 PREPARATION Review "shelter-in-place" procedures at least annually with all maintenance staff; post instructions in work areas.
-Explain to employees the reasons for "shelter-in-place."
-Inventory emergency equipment, including plastic and tape to seal rooms, doors, and HVAC systems; prepare pre-cut plastic sheets or prepare other means to seal HVAC systems.
+Explain to employees the reasons for "shelter-in-place." systems; prepare pre-cut plastic sheets or prepare other means to seal HVAC systems.
 Assess the ability to shut off and seal HVAC systems and other exposures to the outside environment.
 Advise administration of needed equipment, supplies or maintenance.
-Assist in the assessment to determine which spaces are appropriate for sheltering use. ш Assist in the assessment to determine which spaces are appropriate for sheltering use.
-RESPONSE RESPOND TO LOCKDOWN ALERT: "SHELTER IN PLACE.
-THIS IS NOT A DRILL." □ CLOSE AND LOCK all outside doors and windows. ☐ SHUT DOWN all HVAC systems and SEAL air intakes and exhausts. ☐ TURN OFF any classroom heating or ventilation; cover air vents with plastic. □ SEAL all exterior building openings which allow air intrusion. ☐ ASSIST teachers and administrators with sealing remainder of building.
-ASSESS SITUATION: □ Inventory any major air intrusions and report to Incident Command. □ Communicate other problems to Incident Command. □ Document your actions, including times HVAC was shut down.
-CARE FOR THE STAFF or STUDENTS IN YOUR SUPERVISION: □ Provide first aid if needed.
+Assist in the assessment to determine which spaces are appropriate for sheltering use.
+DECDONCE RESPONSE WAS A SAME AS A SAME A DRIVE WAS A SAME A DRIVE WAS A DRIVE WAS A SAME A DRIVE WAS A DRIVE WA RESPOND TO LOCKDOWN ALERT: "SHELTER IN PLACE.
+THIS IS NOT A DRILL."
+CLOSE AND LOCK all outside doors and windows.
+SHUT DOWN all HVAC systems and SEAL air intakes and exhausts.
+TURN OFF any classroom heating or ventilation; cover air vents with plastic.
+SEAL all exterior building openings which allow air intrusion. ☐ ASSIST teachers and administrators with sealing remainder of building.
+ASSESS SITUATION: ☐ Inventory any major air intrusions and report to Incident Command. ☐ Communicate other problems to Incident Command. ☐ Document your actions, including times HVAC was shut down.
+CARE FOR THE STAFF or STUDENTS IN YOUR SUPERVISION: ☐ Provide first aid if needed.
 Calm and re-assure upset staff or students. ☐ Use supplies in your emergency kit as needed or necessary.
-REASSESS SITUATION AND WAIT FOR INSTRUCTIONS: □ Reassess building sealing efforts and report problems to Incident Command. □ Reseal doors and windows with plastic and tape if instructed to do so. □ Monitor radio or email for communications.
+REASSESS SITUATION AND WAIT FOR INSTRUCTIONS: ☐ Reassess building sealing efforts and report problems to Incident Command.
+Reseal doors and windows with plastic and tape if instructed to do so. ☐ Monitor radio or email for communications.
 WAIT FOR "ALL CLEAR" SIGNAL or communications from command post or responders.
 Follow any instructions on exiting or ventilating the building.
 RECOVERY Assess the need for aftercare or counseling by students in your care.
 Contact front office with names/numbers of students who may need counseling or aftercare.
 RESUME NORMAL OPERATIONS as soon as possible.
 Communicate only confirmed information to students (expect an e-mail from administrators.)
 DOCUMENT and REPORT: Provide feedback to administration to improve planning/response cycle.
 Participate in debriefing sessions.
-Inventory and re-stock emergency supplies as needed.
+Inventory and re-stock emergency supplies as needed. l